chrisglass/prust/README.md

 Prust
 ======

-Prust is a simple example of an in-memory pastebin service.
+Prust is a simple example of a pastebin service.

+It stores its data in a postgresql database.

 It doesn't come with a lot of bells and whistles but does work as a very basic pastebin service written in Rust.